 I don’t know about anyone else, but D.W.
 Griffith isn’t my fave.
-From what I’ve found out about him, I think he’s overhyped.
+From what I’ve found out about him, Besides the fact that Griffith was a flaming racist, I think he’s overhyped.
 Some believe he invented the epic (he didn’t), the close-up (nope–that may have been George Albert Smith), and the use of big crowds (no, that probably wasn’t him, either).
 In Birth of A Nation he not only plays fast and loose with history, but abandons it altogether in the second half of the film.
 It’s only epic because of its bombastic audacity.

 However, there’s one movie of Griffith’s I do like, and that is 1921’s Orphans of the Storm.
 I first saw it in a film studies class at Sierra College and found it captivating.
 Set before and during the French Revolution, it’s the tale of two sisters who try to navigate the chaos that was Paris so that one of them can regain her sight.
 Starring Dorothy and Lillian Gish in the title roles, it was Griffith giving an epic spin on a relatively small story.

 Louise is left on the Foundling Step at Notre Dame because her aristocratic family can’t stand that her mother married a commoner.
 She’s found by a poor man, Girard, who’s out to leave his own little daughter, Henriette on the step.
 He takes pity on Louise and carries her home with Henriette, where he and his wife find a fancy locket with a note that says, “Her name is Louise.
 Save her.”
 Girard and his wife are overjoyed to discover a whole lot of gold in Louise’s blanket.